GrantRedfield/SemesterProject/ReportIntro.md

 Below is a table of the variables that were found in the Global Terrorism Database (GTD).
 The variables highlighted in blue were removed prior to analysis.

+***insert table***

+## Where Did These Events Happen In The World?

+  The GTD contained the longitude and latitude over all events.
+The dataset also contained city name, but we felt it was more accurate to utilize the lat/long datapoints to gather more detailed information on the events, as well as combine exterior datasets to the GTD.

+  To calculate distances from events we used the [Haversine formula](https://kanoki.org/2019/12/27/how-to-calculate-distance-in-python-and-pandas-using-scipy-spatial-and-distance-functions/), which calculates the distance between two points on a sphere.
+We added in the radius of the earth (in miles) to convert the function into the most realistic distance estimator for our research.
+This formula does not take into account elevation between two points on earth.

+  The first observation we analyzed was how close each event was to the equator.
+We noticed a left skewed distribution of events, with a large spike in the 2000 to 3000 mile range.
+This distance coincides with events that have occurred in the middle east.